-- Is the organization structurally and financially stable and viable? - Are there feasible plans to sustain some or all of the project beyond the funded timeframe of this award? - Are there feasible plans to integrate the program into existing and sustainable systems?
+- Are the coalition partners structurally and financially stable and viable? - Are there feasible plans to sustain some or all of the coalition and/or project beyond the funded timeframe of this award? - Are there feasible plans to integrate the project into existing and sustainable systems?